 - Only surplus items approved for pick up and on the weekly schedule can be picked up by eCycleSecure.
-Because these items require special processing and tracking, departments cannot ask CRS to take items not listed on the approved pick up schedule.
+Because these items require special processing and tracking, departments cannot ask eCycleSecure to take items not listed on the approved pick-up schedule.
 Also if you decide not to surplus an item after you have submitted the form, you must contact Surplus Property to have the item removed from the tracking system.

 - eCycleSecure will contact the requester by Wednesday of the schedule pick-up week to confirm the pick-up time.
 On the day of pick-up, eCycleSecure will contact the requester approximately 20 minutes prior to arrival at the facility.
-If no contact, the CRS driver will call back after 10 minutes; if still no contact, CRS will email the requester to reschedule for another date.
+If no contact, the eCycleSecure driver will call back after 10 minutes; if still no contact, eCycleSecure will email the requester to reschedule for another date.